 The Pay and Audit Committee is also a sub-committee of the main Governance Board.
 Its purpose is to ensure that Appraisal and Pay Progression are applied fairly and rigorously in the Academy and to ensure that the Academy is rigorously audited in accordance with guidance and best practice.
-The committee ensures that any recommendations from the auditors are implemented and receives reports from the Responsible Officer.
-There were no 'particular issues' outside of its normal business dealt with by the committee in 2018/19.
+The committee ensures that any recommendations from the auditors are implemented.
+The Board appointed an external company to carry out internal audits throughout the year, in place of the Responsible Officer.
+This was in order to meet the new requirements as set out in the Academies Financial Handbook 2019.
+There were no 'particular issues' outside of its normal business dealt with by the committee in 2019/20.